stephenquan/qt5-qml-sortlistmodel/README.md

 }
 ```

+For completeness a `sort` method is provide which performs a full sort,
+but, for very large list this could have unintended consequences of
+blocking the UI.

-To use SortListModel QML component in your project consider cloning this repo directly in your project:
+To use SortListModel QML component in your project consider cloning this
+repo directly in your project:

     git clone https://github.com/stephenquan/qt5-qml-sortlistmodel.git